 There are two Group Policy options located in the GPO section Computer Configuration -> Policies -> Security Settings -> Local Policies -> User Rights Assignment:

-- Deny log on locally – allows to disable local logon to computers for specific users or groups;
+- Deny log on locally – prevents specific users or groups from logging on to the computer locally.

-- Allow log on locally – contains a list of users that are allowed to log on to a computer locally.
+- Allow log on locally – contains a list of users who are permitted to log on to the computer locally.

-For example, to prevent users of a security group from logging on to computers in the specific Active Directory Organizational Unit (OU), you can create a separate user group, add it to the Deny log on locally policy, and link the GPO to the OU containing the computers you want to restrict logon to.
+For example, to prevent users in a specific group from logging on to computers in a targeted Organizational Unit (OU), create a separate user group, add it to the Deny log on locally policy, and link the GPO to the OU containing the computers you want to restrict logon to.
+Or remove the Users group from the Allow log on locally policy.

 $group = "corp\lon-users"